sb255/Java-Programming/Readme.md

     }
 }
 ```
-## Ways to write Comparatores in Java:
+## Ways to write Comparators in Java:

 ```
 /*---- Approach 1 ----*/